 - Finally, stay strong in the face of it all.
 Don’t think that you have to drink as a way to make people happy.
 No one is going to be better off if you drink, and ultimately, you will suffer as a result.

-If you’re struggling with alcohol and you’d like to explore treatment options, The Recovery Village Palm Beach is available.
+If you’re struggling with alcohol and you’d like to explore treatment options, The Recovery Village Palm Beach at Baptist Health is available.
 Contact us today.

 Kochanek, Kenneth D.; Murphy, Sherry L.; Xu, Jiaquan; Arias, Elizabeth.
 “Deaths: Final Data for 2017.”
 National Vital Statistics Reports, June 24, 2019.
 Accessed August 19, 2019.